Archive for December, 2006

 Presumably the best time to do a line is right after they kill Fela’s mama.

-I don’t know anything about “fratboys” who particularly enjoy Jamaican music; presumably there are some, as appreciation of good music transcends social and political allegiances.
+I don’t know anything about “fratboys” who particularly enjoy Jamaican music; presumably there are some, as appreciation of good music transcends political allegiances.
 I do feel rather misunderstood, however.

 A Shattered Visage Lies

-We note with interest the death, at age 66, of Saparmurat Niyazov, supreme ruler of Turkmenistan.
+We note with interest the passing of Sapurmurat Niyazov, supreme ruler of Turkmenistan.
 I’ve had my eye on him for a while; he established total control of that Central Asian country upon the dissolution of the Soviet Union, and was the object of a textbook personality cult, right down to writing the textbooks.

 Let’s Get Real

-Readers will have noticed that I have been posting a little more often lately about the “science vs. religion” debate, and may have got the feeling that I am leaning rather more on the side of the skeptics than the believers.
-Well, that is indeed the case, and in private correspondence I have taken, lately, an even more partial view.
+Readers will have noticed that I have been posting a little more often lately about the “science vs. religion” debate, and that I have perhaps seemed rather more on the side of the skeptics than the believers.
+Well they’re right, and in private correspondence I have taken, lately, an even more partial view.
 I think I am going to have to come right out and be a bit of a Grinch about the whole business, even though Christmas is right around the corner.

 Cold Comfort